sgl-project/ome/site/content/en/docs/concepts/serving_runtime.md

 apiVersion: ome.io/v1beta1
 kind: InferenceService
 metadata:
-  name: llama-3-1-70b
+  name: mistral-7b-instruct
-  namespace: llama-3-1-70b
+  namespace: mistral-7b-instruct
 spec:
   engine:
     minReplicas: 1
     maxReplicas: 1
   model:
-    name: llama-3-1-70b
+    name: mistral-7b-instruct
   runtime:
-    name: vllm-text-generation
+    name: srt-mistral-7b-instruct
 ```

-Here, the runtime specified is `vllm-text-generation`, so the OME controller will first search the namespace for a ServingRuntime with that name.
+Here, the runtime specified is `srt-mistral-7b-instruct`, so the OME controller will first search the namespace for a ServingRuntime with that name.
 If
 none exist, the controller will then search the list of ClusterServingRuntimes.

 Users can also implicitly specify the runtime by setting the `autoSelect` field to `true` in the `supportedModelFormats` field of the _ClusterServingRuntime_.